Radhesh-Mutreja/Sintalocker-analysis/README.md

 ## Why this exists

 Understanding how malware actually behaves — not just "ransomware encrypts your files" but the specific sequence of anti-recovery, lockdown, persistence, and backdoor steps a real sample takes — is what turns a detection rule from a generic signature into something grounded in real attacker behavior.
-This report is the analysis-side companion to my [Wazuh Detection Lab](https://github.com/nullRdx/wazuh-detection-lab), where several of the detection rules referenced here (Run key persistence, shadow copy deletion, backdoor account creation) are built and tested against simulated attacks.

 ## What's covered